 GMO stands for “genetically modified organism” and it allows intentionally selected individual genes with the desired trait (which contains DNA) to be transplanted from one organism to another.
 Farmers and gardeners have been creating plant hybrids for as long as they have grown plants.
 Genetically modifications simply serve as a more efficient and precise method for this process.
 Scientists do not force the transplants as some may think–either the DNA crosses or it doesn’t, just like in nature.
 Also, one common misconception is a GMO is a thing.
 Wrong.
 It is a breeding technology.

-One comment I hear over and over is GMOs are poisoning us.
+One comment I hear over and over is GMOs are poison.
 But when you look at the research, over 2 trillion meals have been served with absolutely no evidence of ANY ill effect from ANY GE food.
 I can go on and on and on with hundreds of statistics and research that prove GE foods are safe.
 But when you are a mom and it’s your responsibility to feed your family healthy and safe food, you can’t help but take notice of these claims against GMOs.
 Emotion takes over and statistics go by the wayside.

 1) Lack of Trust.
 Many people don’t trust big ag companies like Monsanto.
 Our emotions take over when we think of corporations, whom we don’t think care about us, having a significant influence on our food supply.